A Strong Bisimulation for a Classical Term Calculus: Introduction

-\paragraph{Classical $\sigma$-Equivalence.} \emph{$\lambda$-calculi with control operators} include operations to manipulate the context in which a program is executed.
-We focus here on Parigot's $\calcLambdaMu$-calculus~\cite{Parigot92}, which extends the $\lambda$-calculus with two new operations: $\termname{\alpha}{t}$ (\emph{command}) and $\termcont{\alpha}{c}$ (\emph{$\mu$-abstraction}).
-The former may informally be understood as ``call continuation $\alpha$ with $t$ as argument'' and the latter as ``record the current continuation as $\alpha$ and continue as $c$''.
-Reduction in $\calcLambdaMu$ consists of the $\beta$-rule together with: where $\replapply{\repl{\alpha}{u}}{c}$, called here \emph{replacement}, replaces all subexpressions of the form $\termname{\alpha}{t}$ in $c$ with $\termname{\alpha}{(\termapp{t}{u})}$.
-Regnier's notion of $\sigma$-equivalence for $\lambda$-terms was extended to $\calcLambdaMu$ by Laurent~\cite{Laurent03} (\cf Fig.~\ref{f:sigma-laurent} in Sec.~\ref{f:sigma-laurent}).
+Regnier's notion of $\sigma$-equivalence for $\lambda$-terms was extended to $\calcLambdaMu$ by Laurent~\cite{Laurent03} (\cf Figure~\ref{f:sigma-laurent} in Section~\ref{f:sigma-laurent}).
 Here is an example of terms related by this extension, where the redexes are underlined/overlined and $\eqlaurent$ denotes Laurent's aforementioned relation: Once again, the fact that a harmless permutation of redexes has taken place is not obvious.
 The term on the right has two redexes ($\mu$ and $\beta$) but the one on the left only has one ($\beta$) redex.
 Another, more subtle, example of terms related by Laurent's extension clearly suggests that operational indistinguishability cannot rely on relating arbitrary $\mu$-redexes; the underlined $\mu$-redex on the left does not appear at all on the right: